El Faldón

 Intensely sweet, with winey acidity and fruit forward character.
 Blueberry, plum, and starfruit, with black tea on the finish.

-This micro-lot was produced by Rubén Darío Gómez and Luz Eleny (pictured above), on their 2-hectare farm, El Faldón, located near the small community of El Noque, in the municipality of Caicedo, in Colombia’s Antioquia state.
+This microlot was produced by Rubén Darío Gómez and Luz Eleny (pictured above), on their two hectare farm, El Faldón, located near the small community of La Noque, in the municipality of Caicedo, in Colombia’s Antioquia state.

 Rubén Darío embodies the hard-working, intrepid character of an Antioquian coffee producer.
 Born and raised in the remote hills of Caicedo, Rubén Darío wasn’t able to complete his schooling and did not inherit land or assets from his family.
-At a young age, he began working as a coffee picker, travelling across Antioquia to pick coffee as it came into season in different areas.
-He worked for over a decade as a migratory farm worker and recollects many cold nights sleeping in a burlap bag in old sheds.
-Over the years, he persevered with his dream to own a coffee farm one day, saving as much as possible to buy his own piece of land.
+At a young age, he began working as a coffee picker, travelling across the state as the crop came into season in different areas.
+He worked for over a decade as a migratory farm worker, and still has strong memories of the many cold nights he spent sleeping in burlap sacks in old sheds.
+Over the years, he persevered with his dream to one day own a coffee farm, saving as much as possible to be able to buy his own parcel of land.

 Eventually, Rubén Darío saved enough money to purchase three hectares of land in the higher areas of Caicedo, some 2,100 meters above sea level.
 Land was more affordable in this area, as the high elevations and cool temperatures were deemed unsuitable for coffee production.
 Many of his friends and family warned him against establishing a farm here but, as Rubén Darío recalls with a laugh; “I really had no choice” – it was only land he could afford.

-After some early years with low yields, Rubén Darío’s persistence and hard work paid off, as the El Faldón’s production rose year on year.
-The cool climate and high elevation of El Noque contribute to the outstanding cup profile of Rubén Darío’s coffee, which he first discovered through entering local specialty coffee competitions.
+After some early years with low yields, Rubén Darío’s persistence and hard work paid off, with El Faldón’s production began rising year on year.
+The cool climate and high elevation of La Noque contribute to the outstanding cup profile produced at the farm, which Rubén first discovered when receiving feedback and performing well at local specialty coffee competitions.
 Since then, he has partnered with our Colombian supply partner, Pergamino, who connect him to specialty coffee buyers like MCM and help him access high premiums for his coffee lots.

 ABOUT CAICEDO